FAQ

 Do I need to take the TOEFL or any other English test?

 No, you do not need to take the TOEFL but the language of instruction for all the doctoral programs taught within the Faculty of Business and Economics is English.
 Although you do not need to show proof of your English proficiency at the time of application, English proficiency is necessary to succeed on the program.
-Although not required, having a basic knowledge of French would be useful for a smoother acculturation in Lausanne.
+Although not required, having a basic knowledge of French is useful for a smoother acculturation in Lausanne.

 Do I need to take the GRE or GMAT?